 Table of content

 You need to formulate a detailed plan and include the following steps: Research, Preparation and Execution.
 The first one covers your basics: formulating a budget, finding a moving company, talking to your family and friends, and packing materials.
-Second, pack your belongings, deal with the utilities and the change of address.
+Second, pack your belongings, deal with the utilities and change of address.
 And the third step covers the transportation of your items and the arrival at the new place.

-House removal is the act of moving one’s belongings to one place of living to another.
+House removal is the act of moving one’s belongings from one place of living to another.
 It can be done with or without the help of professional movers.
 There are different ways of packing, transporting and storing.
 Depending on where the person is relocated, the process can last from start to finish from a couple of days to 3 to 4 months for international removals.

 Plan and organise every step of the process.
 Use a checklist, so you won’t forget anything important.
 Bookmark this house moving guide and use the amazing resources we provide you with.

 Make sure you have the support of your family and friends and don’t hesitate to ask them to help you.

 Download for Free Top Removals’ 1-week moving checklist: 1 Week House Moving Checklist